An intricate quantum statistical effect and the foundation of quantum mechanics: Measurements

 What does this decision mean?
-Many authors consider locality as violated.
-In the framework of a relativistic theory this is not precise.
+Many authors see a violation of locality.
+In the framework of a simple relativistic theory this is - taken verbatim - wrong.

 Consider the needed part of Bohm's version of the Einstein-Rosen-Podolsky experiment~\cite{bohm1951quantum}.
 A spin-less ion emits two electrons to form a spin-less ground state.
-Both electrons have to have opposite spins.
-If Bob measures the spin to be in ``up'' direction the electron coming to Alice will have a spin in ''down'' direction and Alice will measure it and vice versus.
-If Bob measures the spin sidewise independent of his result the electron coming to Alice will not know whether Alice will measure ``up'' or ``down''.
-So Bob's decision changes the nature of the electron coming to Alice.
+Obviously both electrons have to have opposite spins.
+If Bob measures the spin to be in ,,up'' direction the electron coming to Alice will have a spin in ,,down'' direction and Alice will measure ,,down'' and vice versus.
+If Bob measures the spin sidewise independent of his result the electron coming to Alice will not know whether Alice will measure ,,up'' or ,,down''.
+In this way Bob's decision changes the nature of the electron coming to Alice.

-It is well known Bob is a relatively shy one so he will be at least twice as far from the exited atom as Alice.
-So in some Lorentz system Alice will be just a women of Bob's past and with his measurement he influences a property of an electron in his past.
-Hence what is questioned is \emph{causality}~\cite{leifer2017time}.
-It is not a trivial point:
+It is well known Bob is a relatively shy one.
+So he will be at least twice as far from the exited atom as Alice.
+In some Lorentz system Alice`s measurement will be in Bob's past and with his measurement he influences a property of an electron in his past.
+That means backward causation and what is violated is \emph{causality}~\cite{leifer2017time,aharonov2015can}.
+It is not a trivial distinction: but